cryptoauntie/fund-me/README.md

 # Fund Me

-Fund Me a decentralized crowd sourcing application.
+Fund Me is a decentralized crowd sourcing application.
 It allows the owner to recieve and withdraw funds sent from others.
 Built on Ethereum blockchain technology, it ensures transparency and reliability in fundraising activities.

 - [Fund Me](#fund-me)